quanndh/parking_tracker/README.md

 The second job is also scheduled to execute every minute to update newest data.

-All parking lots data are stored to Redis because they only update 1 per minute but can be read a lot.
-Geometry search is also make use of Redis geometry apis.
+All parking lots data are stored to Redis with the parking_code as key (this field is indexed) because they only update 1 per minute but can be read a lot.
+Geometry search was done by using Redis geometry apis.
 With these design, it makes the searching fast and scalable.